FortinoDiVinci/Software_Robotics_Nanodegree/term2/report_lesson_8.md

 <sub> 80% overall success after 230 runs for the 2<sup>nd</sup> objective, Vincent F. (C)</center>

 The following graph presents the results of a learning session for the second objective.
 The percentage of success is presented with a moving average on 50 values.
 We distinguish 3 phases, the exploration phase, between the 1<sup>st</sup> and the 45<sup>th</sup> run were the robot is still having some random behaviour.
-The second phase up until the 100<sup>th</sup> run is a transition (_only due to the wy the percentage of success is measured_) between the exploration phase and the exploitation one at which a plateau is reached with very few progress.
+The second phase up until the 100<sup>th</sup> run is a transition (_due to the moving average ?_) between the exploration phase and the exploitation one at which a plateau is reached with very few progress.

 _It would be insteresting to try to corralate this graph with the evolution of the parameter ε, that is decaying._